 For most people the answer to this question is one in which their car received an award.
 It's just human nature to want others to appreciate and recognize the time and effort you've soaked into restoring and maintaining your special ride.
 If you're experience has been like mine, there have been plenty of shows where your car didn't receive an award but you still thought it was a good show.
 So let's take a moment to examine the ingredients that I think make for a good car show.

 For good reasons, most shows focus on classic American cars.
 However, some of my favorite shows have been those in which a wide variety of cars participated.
-Owners of late model muscles cars enjoy showing off their cars as do those who own exotics like Porsche, Ferrari, McLaren, or Lamborghini.
-By welcoming all makes, models, and years, a show increases it potential to attract the largest number of participants and a broad range of cars that will be of interest to spectators.
+Owners of late-model muscle cars enjoy showing off their cars as do those who own exotics like Porsche, Ferrari, McLaren, or Lamborghini.
+By welcoming all makes, models, and years, a show increases its potential to attract the largest number of participants and a broad range of cars that will be of interest to spectators.

 If a show only wants classic cars, it should clearly state that requirement in all advertising.
-I always appreciate shows that are up front about what years of cars they want to participate.
-It keeps me from wasting my time, and gives me the option to look at other shows.
-Just know that welcoming all makes, models and years gives a show the best chance to attract the most participatants.
+I always appreciate shows that are upfront about what years of cars they want to participate.
+It keeps me from wasting my time and gives me the option to look at other shows.
+Just know that welcoming all makes, models and years gives a show the best chance to attract the most participants.